Isabelle Chen, wrestler

 World

-In late May 2026, Isabelle won gold at the Canadian Wrestling World Team Trials in Montreal — earning her place on Canada's national team for the World Championship in Azerbaijan this July.
+In late May 2026, Isabelle won gold at the Canadian Wrestling World Team Trials in Montreal — one of the strongest performances of her career.
+She is now awaiting the final selection decision that could send her to the 2026 World Championship in Azerbaijan this July.

 She's a 17-year-old student athlete doing this on heart, hard work, and community support.
 Every dollar gets her closer to the mat.